 Thereafter refrains from using controlled substances or misusing prescription drugs and/or alcohol.
 The employee may be subject to a return-to-duty agreement as determined by the SAP.

 This provision is not intended to allow an employee to evade disciplinary action.
-The key to this provision’s rehabilitative effectiveness is an employee’s willingness to admit his/her problem.
+The key to this provision’s rehabilitative effectiveness is an employee’s willingness to admit their problem.
 Since the key to this provision’s rehabilitative effectiveness is an employee’s willingness to admit the problem, this provision is not available to an employee who requests protection under this provision after:

 Being identified through other means; or